If you purchase an independently reviewed product or service through a link on our website, SheKnows may receive an affiliate commission.

 Dried miso paste and bonito extract form the base of this soup broth, which is filled with tofu and seaweed.
 Sip away for a super-cozy meal experience.

-This chicken bone broth is infused with ginger and turmeric.
-You can drink it as is, or add come cooked instant noodles or rice to it to make it into a heartier meal.
+This chicken bone broth is simmered with vegetables, herbs, and spices for a rich and full flavor.
+You can drink it as is, or add some cooked instant noodles or rice to it to make it into a heartier meal.